Left Front (West Bengal): 2009 Lok Sabha election

-Left Front in opposition (2011–2016)
+Left Front as main opposition (2011–2016)

 2011 assembly election

 In the 2011 West Bengal Legislative Assembly election the Left Front failed to gain a majority of seats and the 34-year streak of continuous state government was broken.

 CPI(M) had fielded 210 candidates, CPI 14, AIFB 34, RSP 23, SP 5, DSP 2, RCPI 2, MFB 2 and BBC 1.
 In one seat Left Front had supported a RJD candidate.

 The combined strength of the Left Front in the newly elected assembly stood at 62; CPI(M) managed to win 40 seats, CPI 2, AIFB 11, RSP 7, SP 1 and DSP 1.
 The vote of Left Front and its allies had been 19,555,844 (41%).

 For the first time since 1977, MFB lost the Tarakeswar seat.

 In 2013 the Left Front was routed in the elections to the Howrah Municipal Corporation, losing control over the town for the first time in three decades.
 CPI(M) managed to win solely two out of 50 wards, all other Left Front partners drew blank.
 The incumbent CPI(M) mayor Mamta Jaiswal lost her seat.
 On the same day the Left Front lost also lost the local election in Jhargram, winning 1 out of 17 seats.

 Ahead of the 2014 Lok Sabha election the Samajwadi Party (with whom the WBSP had merged) parted ways with the Left Front.
 The Samajwadi Party led by Kiranmoy Nanda (for many years the Fisheries Minister in the Left Front cabinets) had demanded that the Left Front allocate Lok Sabha seats to the party, a request that CPI(M) had refused.

 The Left Front fielded 32 CPI(M) candidates to the Lok Sabha, 4 RSP candidates, 3 CPI candidates and 3 AIFB candidates.
 26 out of the 42 candidates were new contestants.
 Out of the 42 candidates, only 2 CPI(M) candidates were elected.
 The Left Front vote in West Bengal was 15,287,783 votes (29.9% of the votes cast in the state).